Our home away from home!

 We visited a private 140 year old home.
 The hand painted screens are original.

-These flowers were arranged in honor of our visit.
 Traditionally homes contain a family alter.
 This one is made of gold.

 We were also treated to our first (but not last) tea ceremony.